OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 - **Use** *Turing Machines* to represent and simulate the logic of counting and categorizing vehicles, ensuring that the model correctly processes the data and delivers an efficient solution to the problem.

-- **Apply** *Requirements Engineering* to correctly identify and specify the essential requirements of the system.
+- **Apply** *Requirements Analysis* to correctly identify and specify the essential requirements of the system.
 Students must elicit DERBA’s needs, interpret sensor data, and define criteria for traffic analysis, ensuring that user requirements are translated into practical functionalities in the developed solution.

 **A.5.2 Bloom’s Taxonomy Alignment**